John French, 1st Earl of Ypres: Inspector-General of the Army

-After extensive lobbying by Esher, and with the King's support, French was selected as Inspector-General of the Army in November 1907.
-The appointment was announced on 21 December 1907.
-Irish MP Moreton Frewen demanded – apparently in vain – a Court of Inquiry into French's dismissal of his brother Stephen Frewen from command of the 16th Lancers during the Boer War, pointing out to Haldane that French was "an adulterer convicted in a court of law", for which offence "Haldane's late chief" had "drum(med) his late chief" out of public life.
+After extensive lobbying by Esher, and with the King's support, French was selected as Inspector-General of the Forces in November 1907.
+Irish MP Moreton Frewen demanded – apparently in vain – a Court of Inquiry into French's dismissal of his brother Stephen Frewen from command of the 16th Lancers during the Boer War, pointing out to Haldane that French was "an adulterer convicted in a court of law".
 French was also appointed a Knight Grand Cross of the Royal Victorian Order in 1907.

-French openly opposed conscription, thinking Roberts' demand for a conscript army to defend against German invasion "absurd".
-He was generally supportive of the new Territorial Army, although he had some doubts about the effectiveness of Territorial Artillery.
-In 1907–08 he sat on a CID committee to consider the risk of German invasion—it was decided to retain two divisions at home as a deterrent to invasion, until the Territorial Force was ready.
+French openly opposed conscription.
+He was generally supportive of the new Territorial Force, although he had some doubts about the effectiveness of Territorial Artillery.
+In 1907–08 he sat on a Committee of Imperial Defence (CID) committee to consider the risk of German invasion—it was decided to retain two divisions at home as a deterrent to invasion, until the Territorial Force was ready.
 At the August 1908 manoeuvres, French's poor report ended the military career of Harry Scobell, who commanded the Cavalry Division on the exercise, despite being well connected, a personal friend of French, and a successful commander from the South African campaigns.
 French's reports showed great interest in trenches, machine guns and artillery.
-He also believed strongly that peacetime drill, both for infantry and for cavalry, was necessary to prepare men for combat discipline.
+He also believed strongly that peacetime drill was necessary to prepare men for combat discipline.
 In the winter of 1908–09 French served on the "Military Needs of the Empire" sub-committee of the CID, which reaffirmed the commitment to France in the event of war.
-He was advanced to Knight Grand Cross of the Order of the Bath in the King's Birthday Honours 1909.
+He was advanced to Knight Grand Cross of the Order of the Bath in 1909.
 French courted unpopularity with some infantry officers by urging a doubling in the size of infantry companies.
-In the winter of 1909–10 he toured British troops in the Far East, and in the summer of 1910 he inspected the Canadian Militia, at the request of the Canadian Dominion administration.
-He declined to express an opinion on the mooted introduction of conscription in Canada, replying that the existing system of voluntary recruitment had not been tested for long enough yet.
+In the winter of 1909–10 he toured British troops in the Far East, and in the summer of 1910 he inspected the Canadian Militia.